February 10–May 7, 2017

 Secrets of Buddhist Art: Tibet, Japan, and Korea

-Aizen Myo-o (King of Bright Passion) Zushi Shrine with Bishamonten (Guardian of the North), Fudo Myo-o (Immovable Protector), Juichimen Kannon (Bodhisattva of Compassion), the Monk Kukai, Japan, Edo Period (1603–1868).
-Wood, gold, colors, lacquer, wires, and metal fastenings.
-Newark Museum, Purchase 1909 George T. Rockwell Collection, 9.858
+Shingon Religious Order.
+Ragaraja (King of Bright Passion) Shrine with Vaishravana (Guardian of the North), Acala (Immovable Protector), Eleven-Headed Avalokiteshvara (Bodhisattva of Compassion), and the Monk Kukai (774–835), Japan, Edo period (1603–1868).
+Wood, gold, colors, lacquer, wires, and metal fastenings, Newark Museum, Purchase 1909 George T. Rockwell Collection, 9.858

 Attributed to Gyeju (flourished ca. 1680s).
 Seated Buddha, Korea, 17th century, Joseon Period (1392–1912).
 Wood, lacquer, gold, and rock crystal.
 Newark Museum, Purchase 2013 Mr. and Mrs. William V. Griffin Fund, 2013.26